This page will help you understand Illinois alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

-Knowing what’s legal or not can be hard.
-For example, Illinois driving laws are extremely complex.
+So knowing what’s legal or not can be a challenge.
+For example, Illinois alcohol laws are extremely complex.
 That’s true in every state.
 And alcohol laws can vary from county to county.
 Even from city to city within a state.
 But not knowing the law is no legal defense.

 I. Minimum Ages

 Illinois alcohol laws permit adults aged 18 or older to be bartenders.
-They permit them to be servers in venues that sell alcohol for consumption on-site.
-And they permit them to sell alcohol for consumption off-site.
+They permit them to be servers in venues that sell alcohol for drinking on-site.
+Additionally, they permit them to sell alcohol for use off-site.

 Those under 21 may not buy alcohol.
 Using a false ID to buy it is a criminal act.
 Nor may those under 21 drive with any blood in their system.
-That’s a blood alcohol concentration (BAC) of 0.00%.
+That is a blood alcohol concentration (BAC) of 0.00%.

 II.
 More Illinois Alcohol Laws

-The penalty for doing so is a fine up to $2,500 and imprisonment for up to one year.
+The penalty for doing so is a fine up to $2,500.
+In addition, jail for up to one year.
 That’s for a first offense.
-Multiple convictions can lead to imprisonment for over one year and a fine up to $25,000.
+Multiple convictions can lead to jail for over one year and a fine up to $25,000.

 It’s also illegal to sell or serve alcohol to an intoxicated person.
-The penalty is imprisonment for up to one year and a fine of $500 to $2,500.
+The penalty is jail for up to one year.
+And also a fine of $500 to $2,500.

-It’s illegal for anyone under 21 to buy or attempt to buy alcohol.
-For a first offense, the penalty is driver’s license suspension for three months and court supervision for six months.
-It’s a one-year suspension and court supervision.
+It’s illegal for anyone under 21 to buy.
+Or even to attempt buying it.
+For a first offense, the penalty is driver’s license suspension for three months.
+And also court supervision for six months.
+For a second conviction, it’s a one-year suspension and court supervision.